International Space Science Institute

 The International Space Science Institute (ISSI) is an Institute of Advanced Studies based in Bern, Switzerland.

 The institute's work is interdisciplinary, focusing on the study of the Solar System, and encompasses planetary sciences, astrophysics, cosmology, astrobiology, and the Earth sciences.

 A main activity is the interpretation of experimental data collected by space research missions.
+ISSI provides various scientific opportunities, such as funding for International Teams and Workshops, to space scientists around the globe to meet and collaborate.
+With the Johannes Geiss Fellowship, it supports established international scientists to make further demonstrable contributions to Space Science.

 ISSI is a non-profit organization and a foundation under Swiss law.

 ISSI operations are supported by grants from the European Space Agency, the Swiss Confederation and the Swiss Academy of Sciences (SCNAT).
 The University of Bern contributes through a grant to a Director and in-kind facilities.